CFT-HY/HILA/README.md

+# Description

+Transformer contains a C++ preprocessing tool and framework for programming lattice field theory simulations: the main method for getting measurements from non-perturbative quantum field theories.

+Lattice field theory simulations involve up to 4 dimensional grids whose points are updated continuously according to some Monte Carlo update algorithm.
+The update at each grid point depends on the data stored at neighboring lattice points, and the ideal update order depends on the parity of the lattice points.
+Efficient parallel implementations using MPI and GPU's can be quite complicated to implement, modify and debug.
+Some kind of simplification was clearly needed.

+Transformer aims to make it easier for researchers to implement a broad class of these simulations by abstracting a lot of the technicalities involved, and by bringing the syntax from CUDA kernels and MPI calls to the essentials.
+The approach given here involves new datatypes and a preprocessing tool that converts c++ code with the new simplified syntax for loops and element accessors into working c++ code and gpu kernels.

-# Compiling
+# Instructions
+## Compiling the preprocessing tool and using it on c++ code

+In short, the framework can be used in these steps:

+1. Write c++ code using the syntax and datatypes laid out below
+2. Use the transformer excecutable to convert this code into .cpt code
+3. Compile the new .cpt code into the final excecutable

+To compile the transformer, first create a build directory inside the main directory if it doesn't exist.
-Compile the transformer by typing `make` in the main folder.
+Then, compile the transformer by typing `make` in the main folder.
 This will create an executable called `transformer` in the build folder.

-You can compile an extended C++ file into standard C++ using
+You can then use it to compile an extended C++ file into standard C++ using
 ~~~ bash
 build/transformer path/to/program.cpp
 ~~~